awslabs/graphstorm/README.md

 with a single command without writing any code.
 To help develop SOTA models, GraphStorm provides a large collection of arguments to configure model implementations and training pipelines to improve model performance.
-GraphStorm also provides a programming interface to train any custom GML models in a distributed manner.
+GraphStorm also provides a programming interface to train any custom GML model in a distributed manner.
 In this case, users provides their own model implementations and use GraphStorm training pipeline to scale model training to massive graphs.